zhenia-cyp/parser-linkedin/README.md

      git clone https://github.com/zhenia-cyp/parser-linkedin.git

-2) Navigate to the project folder where "ParserLinkedinPages.py", "requirements.txt"
-and the "chromedriver" folder are located.
+2) Use terminal navigate to the project folder where "ParserLinkedinPages.py", "requirements.txt" and the "chromedriver" folder are located.

 3) Check the version of your Google Chrome browser in the settings.